eshoe2020/COVID-cup/README.md

 # COVID's-Cup

 This is a solo drinking game for the second wave.
-A COVID-19 themed version of the party game known as "King's Cup", "King's" or by other monikers.
+A COVID-19 themed version of the party game known you may know as "King's Cup", "King's" or by other monikers.

 ## Motivation

 Many of us are trapped at home socially distancing, and drinking solo.
-This project aim to make the act of drinking alone FUN instead of sad.
+This project aims to make the act of drinking alone FUN instead of sad.

 ## Version 1.0